Time: 10:00am –

-(Registration closes one week prior to event date)
+Registration closes one week prior to event date

-October 18 – Animal Care
+January 24, May 11, October 17 - Animal Care

 Do you know a little zoo enthusiast that loves to take care of animals?
 Come learn what it takes to care for zoo animals at the Sarah Allison Steffee Center for Zoological Medicine.
 Here, our budding veterinarians can learn about animal care through hands-on activities and tools-of-the-trade while having some fun caring for their favorite animal.
 Visitors might even get to sneak a peek at a treatment procedure in progress.

 Focus: Zookeepers and vet staff jobs and responsibilities

 February 1, September 14 - Shelter (New for 2017)

 What can help keep animals safe from the weather and predators you ask?
 Why shelter of course!
 Our animals are great at finding and creating their shelters.
 Let's go on an adventure and discover the different kinds of places animals call home around The Zoo.

 February 7, December 14 – Cold Weather Animals